Skip to Content

 Entrance to Bowen’s Wharf historic shopping

-You can peruse the tennis-related artifacts and memorabilia from the International Tennis Hall of Fame, take a guided tour of the city on the old-fashioned Newport Trolley, marvel at an historic home like The Breakers or The Elms, or burn off some energy walking down the scenic Cliff Walk
+Peruse tennis-related artifacts and memorabilia from the International Tennis Hall of Fame, take a guided tour of the city on the old-fashioned Newport Trolley, marvel at an historic home like The Breakers or The Elms, or burn off some energy walking down the scenic Cliff Walk

+Shoppers will love the boutiques and local stores scattered down Thames Street and Bellevue Avenue.
 You’ll also find tons of local places to grab a tasty bite to eat.
-Consider stopping at CRU Café for a cost-effective breakfast that kids will love, Pasta Beach for authentic Italian pizza or pasta for lunch, and a seafood dinner at The Mooring Seafood Kitchen & Bar.
+CRU Café does a cost-effective breakfast that kids will love, Pasta Beach for authentic Italian pizza or pasta, and seafood at The Mooring Seafood Kitchen & Bar.

 No matter what you choose to do during your spring break family vacation in Newport, Rhode Island, your family will love the historical sites, taking in the scenic views, and eating all the great food the city has to offer!